 • Cheese.
 Instead of feta, try a different type of cheese such as fresh mozzarella balls, grated fontina or parmesan cheese.

 • Nuts.
 Feel free to add some nuts for crunch!
-Pepitas, pine nuts, walnuts or slivered almonds would be delicious.
+Pepitas, toasted pine nuts, walnuts or slivered almonds would be delicious.

 • Make it creamy.
 In the mood for a rich, decadent dish, made with heavy cream?
 Try this irresistible creamy pesto pasta recipe!